surzycki/picobox/README.md

 - [ ] Add Habitus API web server to add ssh keys to containers**
 - [ ] Use traefik.io for dns
 - [ ] Uninstall should stop and remove all instances that are running
+- [ ] Block most commands if picobox not installed

 **http://blog.cloud66.com/using-ssh-private-keys-securely-in-docker-build/